ebergel/ANCMozambique/README.md

 The app was developed to enhance scientific reproducibility by making the trial data accessible and analyzable for researchers, practitioners, and policymakers.

 The source code for this R Shiny app and the dataset are available for download within the app and at github.

+Play with the App test instance at: https://ebergel.shinyapps.io/202407021245/

 #### ...